coreos/tectonic-docs/Documentation/admin/persistent-volumes.md

 ### Azure Persistent Volumes

 Tectonic uses Managed Disks for the VMs.
-As a result, Persistent Volume Claims (PVCs) using an Azure Disk storage class that has `kind: shared` (the default) will fail to mount to the container.
+As a result, a Persistent Volume Claim (PVC) using an Azure Disk storage class that has `kind: shared` (the default) will fail to be mounted by the container.

-To define PVCs on Azure, first create `StorageClasses` of `kind: managed`.
+To define a PVC on Azure, create a `StorageClass` of `kind: managed`.
 Then, use those classes when creating dynamic or static Persistent Volumes.

 ## Defining Persistent Volume Claims